 Return to the Blog Home Page

-On the trail of otters: a wildlife artist in Scotland
+On the Trail of Otters in Scotland

-Wildlife artist Robert E Fuller goes in search of otters along Scotland’s rugged Ardnamuchan coastline for a new painting.
+In search of otters along Scotland’s rugged Ardnamuchan coastline for a new painting.

 This summer my family and I travelled to the Ardnamurchan peninsular to look for otters.
 I love the Scottish countryside: its highlands, islands and coastline team with wildlife – even if it can be a little challenging to get up close.